 As implementation of IDN TLDs becomes reality, it has also become apparent that issues of common interest exist between IDN ccTLDs and IDN gTLDs.
 These include ICANN implementation issues that could benefit from being consistent across the continuum of IDN TLDs to ensure technical integrity, stability and security of the root zone.
 More importantly, user expects consistency across IDN TLDs for certain issues.

 The Joint ccNSO-GNSO IDN Working Group (JIG) will identify and report on areas of common interest among the ccNSO and the GNSO for IDN TLDs.
 The JIG will coordinate consideration of these areas and attempt to develop recommendations for consideration by the ccNSO and GNSO that could subsequently be sent to the ICANN board if approved by the SO’s.

+Ongoing implementation work for the New gTLD process and the IDN ccTLD Fast Track should continue and not be delayed waiting for reports from the JIG.
+When the JIG produce finalized reports, such reports should then be taken into consideration.

 Scope